JoshGo6/InstallingGoOnUbuntu/test.md

     rm ~/go1.22.5.linux-amd64.tar.gz
     ```

-    The tarball file is an installation file that is no longer needed after a successful installation.
+    The tarball is an installation file that is no longer needed after a successful installation.

 ## Create your Workspace